 How often should filters be changed?

-Most filters should be replaced every six months for best performance.
+For best performance, most filters should be replaced every six months.
 Some, like UV, need annual bulb replacement.
-Signs it’s time for a new one include poor flow or contaminants breakthrough.
+Signs that it’s time for a new one include poor flow or a contaminant breakthrough.

 Can water taste different after filtering?